- News & Events

 Clovis Community Medical Center is the only hospital in California's San Joaquin Valley that can perform a hysterectomy using a single incision in the belly button.
 The technique, which uses the da Vinci robotic surgical system, means less pain and gets patients back on their feet faster.Back to Videos

 Clovis Community HealthQuest is a health education lecture series sponsored by Clovis Community Medical Center.
-Join us on Thursday, March 5, 2015 at 6:00 pm for our next lecture open to the public.
+Join us for our next lecture open to the public on Thursday, April 2nd at 6pm.
 This is a FREE informational seminar brought to you by Clovis Community Medical Center.

 Happy Doctors Day 2014 from the team at Community Medical Centers.Back to Videos